Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 - add monolingual mode (with dictionaries) for advanced vocabulary

 # How to use
-All of the words you want to translate have to be in a text file with one word per line!
+All of the words you want to translate have to be in a text file with one word per line or 2 word seperated by "|".
 <h3>Create one Ankideck (easier, shorter)</h3>

 1. Fork this project